luckydizzier/Facturon/PROMPT_LOG.md

 ## [ui_agent] Add key bindings for item input
 - Bound Enter to AddCommand and Escape to ClearCommand in InvoiceItemInputView.
 Removed PreviewKeyDown handler.

+## [ui_agent] Bind item commands in InvoiceDetailView
+- Added BeginEditItemCommand and InputBindings for Delete, F2 and double-click.
+- Removed code-behind event handlers.